 Discover all these great addresses on the map below!

-Enjoy your visit to Saint-Germain-des-Prés!
+Enjoy your stroll through Saint-Germain-des-Prés!